davidmaceachern/rust-web-starter/README.md

 Format code using `cargo fmt`.

+## Continuous Integration

+### Github Actions

+Two actions are included:

+- `docker-publish` which currently publishes the collector container to the Github Container Registry whenever commits are pushed to the repository, read more [here](https://dev.to/davidmaceachern/how-to-fix-github-docker-containers-built-with-actions-162k).
+- `general` which runs `rust fmt` to keep the Rust code to commonly accepted standard upon pushing commits, fix issues with this build by running cargo fmt before commiting code.

 ## Deployment

 Kubernetes enables deployment to any provider that has Kubernetes installed.
 The following steps assume that a cluster has been installed.